jonaswouters/XhprofBundle/README.md

 ### Configure the XHProf locations.

 The Bundle comes preconfigured for the macports php5-xhprof default installation, with the xhprof web located at http://xhprof.localhost.
 To change these settings for your environment you can override the defaults by defining the following settings in your config.
 The config is usually located at `app/config/config_dev.yml`.

     jns_xhprof:
-        location_lib:    /opt/local/www/php5-xhprof/xhprof_lib/utils/xhprof_lib.php
-        location_runs:   /opt/local/www/php5-xhprof/xhprof_lib/utils/xhprof_runs.php
-        location_config: /opt/local/www/php5-xhprof/xhprof_lib/config.php
         location_web:    http://xhprof.localhost
         enabled:         true

 ### Using XHGui

 [XHGui][3] is a GUI for the XHProf PHP extension, using a database backend, and pretty graphs to make it easy to use and interpret.
 The XHProf bundle supports using XHGui to display the results.
 To use, install XHGui, and add the following two settings to the configuration, usually located at `app/config/config.yml`:

     jns_xhprof:
         entity_manager:  <name_of_entity_manager> (defaults to default)
         enable_xhgui:    true